CalimeRon/CalimeRon/README.md

 Handicrawl is a collaborative App aimed at facilitating motor-disabled persons to move around in any part of the world.
 The app consist of a map that users can populate with accessibility icons to help inform about the easiness of access of a given space or building.

-The app was built in one week, using [Expo](https://expo.io/) on the front-end and [Google Firebase](https://firebase.google.com/) as a back-end suppost.
+The app was built in one week, using [Expo](https://expo.io/) on the front-end and [Google Firebase](https://firebase.google.com/) as a back-end support.
 It is still under active development

 ---